Reino-Barone/GrepCompatible/README-en.md

 - Include benchmarks for performance-affecting changes
 - Update documentation appropriately

-### Roadmap

-Check our development roadmap at [.plan/roadmap.md](.plan/roadmap.md) to see what's planned for future releases.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.